bb-Ricardo/icinga-slack-bot/README.md

 ### Get Slack Bot Token
 [Here](https://www.fullstackpython.com/blog/build-first-slack-bot-python.html)
-you can find a quick and helpful example on how to acquire a slack bot API token
+you can find a quick and helpful example on how to acquire a slack bot API token.
+You can also use [this](contrib/icinga2_logo.png) icon to represent the bot in Slack properly.

 ## Configuration
 icinga-slack-bot comes with a default [config file](icinga-bot.ini.sample)